We use minimal analytics to improve the site. Is that okay?

 Micro-Fiber Cleaning Cloths 6-Pack

 These are essential cleaning products.
-This is the best way to clean UV filters or lenses since they won’t leave behind any lint or dust.
+This is the best way to clean UV filters or lenses since it doesn’t leave behind lint or dust.

-I buy these in 6-packs so that I always have a few on hand.
+I buy these in 6-packs to always have a few on hand.

 Rocket Air Blaster

 There are many air blasters out there.
-I like the Rocket Air blasters because you can stand them up on their fins and they won’t roll around on your desk as your working.
+I like the Rocket Air blasters because you can stand them up on their fins, and they won’t roll around on your desk as you work.

-They come in a few different sizes, I’ve found medium to be the most useful size.
+They come in a few sizes; I’ve found medium to be the most useful.

 Sensor Brush